Chinese Democracy Tour: 2004 At Rock in Rio Lisbon

-After the 2002 tour was cancelled the band went into hiatus until they were scheduled to play at Rock in Rio Lisboa 1 in May 2004.
-However lead guitarist Buckethead left the band in March 2004 and their appearance was cancelled and Axl Rose made the following statement:
+After the 2002 tour was canceled the band went into hiatus until they were scheduled to play at Rock in Rio Lisboa 1 in May 2004.
+However lead guitarist Buckethead left the band in March 2004 and their appearance was canceled and Axl Rose made the following statement:

 2006/2007 World Tour

 The Chinese Democracy Tour 2006 was a concert tour by Guns N' Roses promoting their upcoming album Chinese Democracy.
 It started in May 2006 when the band launched a European tour, headlining both the Download Festival and Rock in Rio Lisboa.
 Four warm-up shows preceded the tour at Hammerstein Ballroom in New York City, and became the band's first live concert dates since the short 2002 tour.
 The shows also marked the debut of virtuoso fusion guitarist and composer Ron Thal (a.k.a.
 Bumblefoot) on lead guitar, replacing Buckethead.
-During the course of this tour, Izzy Stradlin and Sebastian Bach made frequent guest appearances.
+During the course of this tour, the band's former rhythm guitarist Izzy Stradlin and Sebastian Bach made frequent guest appearances.
 The European dates played to over 700,000 people during 32 shows in 18 countries.